Are you wanting to sound clearer and more concise in your emails? Or in drafting memos or blog posts? Grammarly is here to help!

 One way they do so is to recommend you get rid of all your ‘very’s and ‘really’s.
 Another recommendation is to replace all ‘have to’s with ‘must’ and ‘able to’s with ‘can’.

 Technically, those word choices are grammatically correct, but they tend to be a bit wordy.
 Grammarly thinks those suggestions are cleaner and easier to read.
 Therefore, these suggestions are underlined in blue.
+You decide if you want to take them out.

 4. Set the tone